Ghetto Fabolous

 Ghetto Fabolous is the debut studio album by American rapper Fabolous.
-It was released on September 11, 2001 through Desert Storm Records and Elektra Records.
+It was released on September 11, 2001 through Elektra Records and DJ Clue?'s Desert Storm Records.
 Production was handled by DJ Clue?, Duro, Armando Colon, DJ Envy, Just Blaze, Mono, Omen, Red Spyda, Rick Rock, Rockwilder, The Neptunes and Timbaland.

 Ghetto Fabolous was supported by three singles: "Can't Deny It", Young'n (Holla Back)" and "Trade It All".
 The album received mixed critical reviews, and was a commercial success.
 The album debuted at number four on the US Billboard 200 chart, selling 143,000 copies in its first week.
 The album was certified platinum by the Recording Industry Association of America (RIAA).

 Singles

 The first single from the album was "Can't Deny It".
 The single was produced by Rick Rock, and features a chorus by Nate Dogg that alters lyrics from 2Pac's "Ambitionz az a Ridah".
 The single peaked at number 25 on the US Billboard Hot 100.
 The second single from the album, "Young'n (Holla Back)", which was produced by The Neptunes.
 The single peaked at number 33.
 The third single from the album, "Trade It All", featuring vocals from Jagged Edge and produced by DJ Clue and Duro.
 It reached number 20, becoming the highest-charting single from the album.
 All three singles had supporting music videos.